htefera/Bias-Variance-Tradeoff/README.md

 variables.
 To decide which model is perfect for my regression I performed bias variance analysis by varying complexities.

-## IV- Discussion of the results and findings from the experiment
+## IV - Discussion of the results and findings from the experiment

 After we trained the model on the train data, we evaluated the performance of the model on the unseen data(aka test data) and registered the following bias variance values for the selected test data.